 Points of Pride:

-We are proud to announce that 100% of our 28 Seniors of the Class of 2018 were accepted to college and, in total, we had $2.4 million in offered scholarships.
+We are proud to announce that 100% of our Seniors of the Class of 2019 and 2018 were accepted to college and, in total, we had more than $3.9 million in offered scholarships between the two years.

 In addition, Innovation Lab teachers, Ms. Courtney Hawes, Ms. Christina Shaw, and Mr. Michael Belanger, were honored as the CT representatives for the 2018 James F. Harris Teacher Award.